pendragons-code/LISBDIE/README.md

   A spamming tool made in python using different methods for spamming.
   To run: `python3 LISBDIEv3.py`
+  Due to numerous request for better documentation, I went ahead to make some big changes to the ReadME

   For power users 👉 👉: